Back to Customers

 "This is one of the coolest things we've built.
 Being able to query Cortex through ChatGPT or Slack and get ownership or repo links instantly is game-changing."

-Now that every service has a clear owner and tier defined in Cortex, Vista is rolling out a company-wide SLO initiative.
-Using Cortex as the system of record, they can strategically target tier-one services first and track adoption progress with Scorecards.
-For the first time, this will give leadership a standardized, aggregate view of system health across their entire distributed architecture.
+With a strong operational foundation in place, Vista is pushing into the next phase of Engineering Operations maturity.
+They're rolling out a company-wide SLO initiative.
+By using Cortex as the system of record to strategically target tier-one services and track adoption through Scorecards, for the first time, leadership will have a standardized, aggregate view of system health across their entire distributed architecture.

 Ready to transform your engineering operations?
 See how Cortex can help your team achieve similar results.
 Book a demo to learn more.